Teckinfor/Arduino-AutoInstall-Backdoor/README.md

-For the moment, Windows Defender block the payload but if you have another one, it could works.
+For the moment, Windows Defender block the payload but if you have another one, it could work.
 Thank you for waiting.

 # What you need ?